ducnguyen77/Climate-change/README.md

 # Climate-change
-Example code for time series data analysis
+Climate change and global warming have a direct impact on agriculture.
+Here I whow a brief analysis of temperature change and predict the tempeature in future in Texas, US.
-Here I downloaded climate data of Texas over 100 years and from NOAA
+Climate data of Texas over 100 years data was downloaded from NOAA